Friday, January 15, 2016

 Nevada and his Soccer team

-We spent the day with two of our grandchildren at the Renaissance Fair, the Rogersville Festival and Nevada playing his last soccer game.
-It was time to take the kids home and us home for a relaxing evening watching the TV.
+We spent the day with two of our grandchildren at the Renaissance Fair, the Rogersville Festival, and Nevada, where he played his last soccer game.
+It was time to take the kids home and then head out for a relaxing evening watching TV.

-My husband and I rode to Saint Louis so he could sign the IBEW book for a job and while there we visited the 630-foot monument Saint Louis Gateway Arch.
+My husband and I rode to Saint Louis so he could sign the IBEW book for a job, and while we were there, we visited the 630-foot Gateway Arch.

 St Louis Arch and Park